jhmcaleely/conway-life-display/docs/cube-bit.md

 The LEDs have 'DIN' (data) wired to pin 12 (GPIO 18) on the 40-bit, and Pin 0 on the Micro:Bit.
 In both cases the base supplies power to the attached board (3v for the Micro:Bit, and 5v for the 40-Pin attached Pi).

+Power can be supplied by a micro-usb supply (eg, a [2.5A Raspberry Pi supply](https://www.raspberrypi.com/products/micro-usb-power-supply/)), the 'Crumble' pads, the headers labelled GVS or the DC barrel jack.
+The DC barrel socket is suitable for a standard 2.1mm centre positive barrel jack.
+The Jumpers select which source the board uses for power.
+Any suspply less than 5A in capacity will require the software to limit the led brightness to less than the maximum.

 ## Current Consumption

 Several blogs (eg [ElectroMaker](https://www.electromaker.io/blog/article/building-a-cube-with-cubebit?srsltid=AfmBOoqWBwbmUz-08ZEl8w9UU0P54sTTHbSFe7JiEvFA-ux9oO65n4U2) ) cite a 4tronix table of consumption that I can't directly source: